 Your Frequently Asked Questions

 No. We are not a Pittsfield city department, and there is no city budget line item devoted to paying for PCTV.
-Time Warner Cable is contractually obligated to fund access television locally, with 5% of their gross revenue.
+The Cable Company is contractually obligated to fund access television locally, with 5% of their gross revenue.
 Since the cable company uses Pittsfield’s ‘public rights of way’ to run their cables and make a profit from that, federal communication law mandates that they provide this local access.
 Funding PCTV is how they meet this requirement.